 Lynchburg College

-Cory has been a member of the Academy One since 2008.
+Cory becamea member of the Academy One Goalkeeping in 2008.
 He was one of the first members of Class of 2012.
-In an Academy where every member is an excellent athlete, Cory is one of the most athletic, as well as an excellent student.
-He has been a member of his high school varsity team, starting from his freshmen year.
-In his senior year he was named All-County at a school with very little soccer history.
+In an Academy where every member is an excellent athlete, Cory was one of the most athletic, as well as an excellent student.
+He had been a member of his high school varsity team, starting from his freshmen year.
+In his senior year, he was named All-County at a school with very little soccer history.
 He was also an honor student and an accomplished distance runner.
 As a club player, Cory's team made the State Cup semi-finals in 2009.
 In 2010, Cory left his then current club team to join one of the top teams in the region (Where he was teammates with Class of 2011 member Nate Ramsland).
 They finished second in the Region I Colonial League and moved on to finish impressively in the Region I Premier League.
 They also had an impressive record in the top tournaments around the country.
 In the Spring of 2011, Cory's team won the Maryland State Cup Championship and lost in the regional finals in overtime.
 They continue to be one of the top club teams in the nation (He is also teammates with Academy Class of 2012 member Kyle Forbes).
 At the beginning of Cory's senior year of high school, he accepted a scholarship to play soccer and attend Charleston University.
 Charleston is a NCAA Division II national power located in West Virginia.
 After a year at Charleston University, Cory transferred to Lynchburg College for academic reasons.
 At Lynchburg, Cory had a huge impact as a starter before a severe knee injury ended his soccer career before the beginning of his senior season.
 Before the injury, Cory was the team's starter and in his first season as starter led Lynchburg to the ODAC Tounament Championship and a spot in the NCAA Tournament.
 For his efforts, Cory was named to the ODAC All-Tournament team.
 In his Junior season, Cory had his career season in his third year - shutting out opponents in 11 of 18 games.
 Cory was one of the top keepers in the conference with a 0.70 goals-against average and .831 save percentage.
 Unfortunately, that was Cory's last season as a goalkeeper.
 Cory graduated with honors from Lynchburg with a degree in Computer Science and Criminology.
 Immediately after college, Cory accepted a position with the Federal Government where he works to this day.
 Cory currently lives in the Washington DC area.

 Katherine Coyer